-These principles are to be given due diligence by PIs and organizations when preparing proposals and managing projects, by reviewers when reading and evaluating proposals, and by NSF program staff when determining whether or not to recommend proposals for funding and while overseeing awards.
+These principles are to be given due diligence by Pls and organizations when preparing proposals and managing projects, by reviewers when reading and evaluating proposals, and by NSF program staff when determining whether or not to recommend proposals for funding and while overseeing awards.
 Given that NSF is the primary federal agency charged with nurturing and supporting excellence in basic research and education, the following three principles apply:

-- All NSF projects should be of the highest quality and have the potential to advance, if not transform, the frontiers of knowledge. - NSF projects, in the aggregate, should contribute more broadly to achieving societal goals.
+- All NSF projects should be of the highest quality and have the potential to advance, if not transform, the frontiers of knowledge - NSF projects, in the aggregate, should contribute more broadly to achieving societal goals.
 These "Broader Impacts" may be accomplished through the research itself, through activities that are directly related to specific research projects, or through activities that are supported by, but are complementary to, the project.
-The project activities may be based on previously established and/or innovative methods and approaches, but in either case must be well justified. - Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind the likely correlation between the effect of broader impacts and the resources provided to implement projects.
+The project activities may be based on previously established and/or innovative methods and approaches, but in either case must be well justified. - established and/or innovative methods and approaches, but in either case must be well justified.

+Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind the likely correlation between the effect of broader impacts and the resources provided to implement projects.
 If the size of the activity is limited, evaluation of that activity in isolation is not likely to be meaningful.
 Thus, assessing the effectiveness of these activities may best be done at a higher, more aggregated, level than the individual project.